nl-design-system/rvo/README.md

 5. `git checkout master` to switch to the main master branch, if you previously worked in this repository.
 6. `git pull` to get to the latest version of the master branch
 7. `pnpm i` to download and install all the dependencies

+### Build the design token packages

-8. `pnpm run build` to build the packages
+1. Run `pnpm run build` to create a local build of the design token packages.
+These are used by Docusaurus and Storybook.

 ### Run Docusaurus on your computer